Paul Smith's College: Athletics

 Paul Smith's athletic teams are the Bobcats, but were formerly called the Falcons.
 The college is a member of the United States Collegiate Athletic Association, primarily competing in the Yankee Small College Conference since the 2010–11 academic year.
 The Bobcats previously competed in the Sunrise Athletic Conference of the National Association of Intercollegiate Athletics from 2002–03 to 2009–10.

-Paul Smith's competes in 14 different sports: Men's sports include basketball, cross country, ice hockey, rugby and soccer; while women's sports include basketball, cross country, ice hockey, rugby, soccer and volleyball; and co-ed sports include alpine skiing, biathlon, bass fishing, Esports, golf, marathon canoe, Nordic skiing, snowshoeing, trap shooting and woodsmen.
+Paul Smith's competes in 16 different sports: Men's sports include basketball, cross country, ice hockey, rugby and soccer; while women's sports include basketball, cross country, ice hockey, rugby, soccer and volleyball; and co-ed sports include alpine skiing, biathlon, cornhole, shooting sports, bass fishing, Esports, golf, marathon canoe, Nordic skiing, snowshoeing, trap shooting and woodsmen.

 The Saunders Sports Complex houses the Bobcat Fitness Center, a gymnasium, and dance studio, which is open to the general public for a nominal fee.
 A 32 ft-tall climbing wall was opened in the adjacent Buxton Annex gymnasium in 2010.

 Timbersports take place in both Fall and Spring semesters, with teams practicing every month of the school year.
 Events include pole climbing, log birling, chopping, splitting, sawing, pulp toss, ax-throw, and pack-board relay.

 The Paul Smith's woodsmen team's nine-year winning streak (from 1957-1966) in the sport's biggest event, the Spring Meet, is the longest in the history of intercollegiate lumberjack/lumberjill competition.
 The school's highly regarded squad travels to meets throughout the Northeast and Ontario, Canada.
+They hosted and won the Spring Meet, the Collegiate TimberSports de facto National Championship in 2024.

 Paul Smith's College won the 2024 U.S. Biathlon Collegiate National Championships.